Eric Lauer: San Diego Padres

 a 3.93 ERA.
-Lauer began the 2018 season with the El Paso Chihuahuas of the Class AAA Pacific Coast League.
+Lauer began the 2018 season with the El Paso Chihuahuas of the Triple–A Pacific Coast League.

 Lauer was promoted to the major leagues on April 24, 2018.
 He made his debut the same day, pitching three innings against the Colorado Rockies, yielding six earned runs on six hits and four walks in three innings.
 He was 6–7 in 23 starts for the Padres with a 4.34 ERA, striking out 100 in 112 innings.
 He led the major leagues in pickoffs, with 10, while giving up only five stolen bases with two caught stealing.

 Milwaukee Brewers

 On November 27, 2019, the Padres traded Lauer and Luis Urías to the Milwaukee Brewers in exchange for Trent Grisham, Zach Davies, and cash considerations or a player to be named later.
 On July 11, 2020, Lauer was placed on the injured list after coming into close contact with somebody who tested positive for COVID-19.

-On July 26, 2020, Lauer was activated from the injured list and appeared in his first game against the Chicago Cubs.
+On July 26, Lauer was activated from the injured list and appeared in his first game against the Chicago Cubs.
 Lauer played through a shoulder injury in 2020, recording a 13.09 ERA with 12 strikeouts in 11 innings pitched across four games.

 On May 26, 2021, Lauer hit his first career home run, a solo shot off of Chris Paddack of the Padres.
 He had a 3.19 ERA in 20 games started during the 2021 season.
+Lauer made 29 starts for Milwaukee during the 2022 campaign, compiling an 11–7 record and 3.69 ERA with 157 strikeouts across 158 2/3 innings pitched.

 On January 13, 2023, Lauer agreed to a one-year, $5.075 million contract with the Brewers, avoiding salary arbitration.
+In 10 games (9 starts) for Milwaukee in 2023, he struggled to a 4–6 record and 6.56 ERA with 43 strikeouts in 46 2/3 innings pitched.
+Following the season on October 20, Lauer was removed from the 40-man roster and sent outright to the Triple–A Nashville Sounds, but denied the assignment and elected free agency on October 23.

+Pittsburgh Pirates

+On March 7, 2024, Lauer signed a minor league contract with the Pittsburgh Pirates.
+In 8 games (6 starts) for the Triple–A Indianapolis Indians, he compiled a 5.52 ERA with 37 strikeouts across 29 1/3 innings pitched.
+On May 16, Lauer exercised the opt–out clause in his contract and was granted his release by the Pirates.

+Houston Astros

+On May 20, 2024, Lauer signed a minor league contract with the Houston Astros.
+In 11 games (10 starts) for the Triple–A Sugar Land Space Cowboys, he compiled a 5.09 ERA with 49 strikeouts across 46 innings pitched.
+Lauer was released by August 1 in order to pursue a playing opportunity in Korea.